 For even more practice with individual CLEP exams, the InstantCert CLEP flash cards are worth considering.
 Upon enrolling into an InstantCert membership, you will also be given member access to their online community of CLEP test takers.
 This community is helpful for answering your further questions and to stay motivated and confident before taking the CLEP exams.

-Free CLEP Prep is another free study resource for CLEP which was created by an ex-marine who created the site for fellow members to prepare for the CLEP.
+Free CLEP Prep is another free study resource for CLEP created by an ex-marine for fellow members to prepare for the CLEP.
 Though I’ve not personally used the study guides, I know enough about the site to say that they are definitely worth looking into!

 Study.com charges $99 per month for a maximum of two college-level courses per month.
 All their courses are ACE-approved for college credits.
 This is a standard way for students to earn college credits flexibly while studying at their own pace.
 Study.com is also highly recommended by a number of students studying at one of the affordable colleges we’ve listed on this site.